The Only Way to Change Things is to Do Things We’ve Never Tried

 Twitter hashtag campaigns, Instagram projects, fundraisers on CrowdRise, Facebook profile images (like the ones created after the French terrorist attack or the Orlando gay club massacre), bumper stickers, T-shirts, hats and SnapChat filters.
 All these can be part of a solution.

 However, creativity can do so much more.
-It can define the next step beyond the #BlackLivesMatter protests.
-It can help develop new policies and procedures to better safeguard the public as well as the men and women whose job it is to serve and protect.
+It can define the next step beyond the #BlackLivesMatter protests to police reform and social justice.
 Creativity can find ways to unite individuals and communities, stopping the finger-pointing that does nothing but antagonize and alienate.
 Let’s open the door to dialogue, consensus and resolution.